 Residents will be reimbursed for economy airfare or mileage to a maximum of $700 to and from (one round trip) a mandatory rotation at a distributed site within the province of British Columbia.
-One return trip mid-rotation to the home site per four-week block or one spousal trip will be funded during the rural rotation to a maximum of $700 within BC only.
+One return trip/mid-rotation to the home site at the end of each four-week block or one spousal trip will be funded during the rural rotation to a maximum of $700 within BC only.

 Your travel will be covered for attending Residents Conference, Residents Retreat and Scholarship Day.
 However, we will not pay for travel for CCFP and LMCC exams, or Year End parties.

-Residents must have pre-approval by the program office if they want to stay elsewhere.
+Residents must have pre-approval by the PGME office if they want to stay elsewhere.
 Please email firstname.lastname@example.org for approval.